whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-08-Selected-By-Harrison-Blake-Subscription-Box-January-2016-Review-Coupon.md

 <center><img src="/images/HarrisonBlakeJan2016Watch2.jpg" border="0" style="border:none;max-width:100%;" /></center>

-<p>The design is simple and masculine with brown straps and rose gold face watch.
+<p>The design is simple and masculine with brown straps and a rose gold face watch.
 I can't wait for my husband to wear this!</p>

 <br>